iotcloud/reu/ReadMe.rst

 Problem
 ----------------------------------------------------------------------

-Perform real time parallel computing on Kinect sensor data recieved from large numbers of simulated turtlebots so that they may avoid objects.
+Use the cloud to perform real time parallel computing Kinect sensor data recieved from the TurtlBot.
+I worked to write code to facilitate streaming raw depth data from the Kinect, converting the raw data to distance values, and compressing and decompressing the values so that they could be sent efficiently.
-The goal of the project is to improve upon the efficiency of Supun Kamburugamuva's previous implementation so that a larger number of robots may be operated simultaneously.
+I also tested the entire system on several measurable factors: compression ratio and time, latency, and bytes sent per second.
+My contributions may be seen in detail on `contributors page <https://github.com/iotcloud/iotrobots/graphs/contributors>`_ for iotrobots.

 Links
 -----------------------------------------------------------------------